|(c) 2007-2019 Derek W. Logue. No part of this website may be used in any way without expressed written consent of the site owner.

 “I lost my house, I lost my wife and now y’all trying to take my manhood.” – Francis Tullier

 Castration of people convicted of sex offenders is the most controversial concepts in American jurisprudence.
-As of this
+As of 2009, ten US

 HISTORY OF CASTRATION